 Ping i525 vs i210: What Are the Differences?

-When Ping first released the i500 and i200, a lot of golfers love them.
+When Ping first released the i500 and i200, many golfers adopted them.
 However, there is always going to be room for improvement.

-So, when Ping announced it is coming up with an upgrade for both series, golfers were excited and anxious at the same time.
+So, when Ping announced it’s coming up with an upgrade for both series, golfers were excited and anxious at the same time.

-Will the new release really be a good replacement?
-Is it going to be worth it to throw in your old club for the new ones?
+Will the new release be a satisfactory replacement?
+Will it be worth it for you to exchange your old clubs for new ones?

-Well, some are disappointed when the i525 and i210 came out but a lot of people really love them for all the features and improvement that comes with them.
+Well, some were disappointed when the i525 and i210 came out.
+However, many love them for all the features and improvement that comes with them.

 The Ping i525 is a players’ distance iron designed to provide maximum forgiveness and distance for golfers of all skill levels.